-In addition to the audit partner rotation requirements applicable to PIE audit clients, EY has established a long association safeguards framework that, consistent with the requirements of the IESBA Code and Article 17 of 537/2014, includes consideration of the threats to independence created by the involvement of professionals over a long period of time on an audit and a safeguards framework to address such threats.
+In addition to the audit partner rotation requirements applicable to PIE audit clients, EY has established a long association safeguards framework that, consistent with the requirements of the IESBA Code, includes consideration of the threats to independence created by the involvement of professionals over a long period of time on an audit and a safeguards framework to address such threats.

-We employ tools to effectively monitor compliance with internal rotation and requirements for audit partners and other professionals who have had a long association with the audit client as well as gradual rotation.
+We employ tools to effectively monitor compliance with internal rotation and requirements for audit partners and other professionals who have had a long association with the audit client.
 There is also a process for rotation planning and decision-making that involves consultation with, and approvals by, our Professional Practice and Independence professionals.